sverrirs/SkypeNet/README.txt

 What is this:
 -----------------------------------------------
-A .NET 4 implementation of the Skype Desktop API. http://developer.skype.com/public-api-reference-index
+Skype Desktop API wrapper written for .NET developers (.NET v4.0+). http://developer.skype.com/public-api-reference-index

 Provides a native C# implementation to communicate